 Bedbugs are small, brownish, oval insects that live on the blood of humans or animals.
-They do not carry disease and they do not transmit disease but they are pests that can become quite a nuisance.
+They do not carry disease and do not transmit disease, but they are pests that can become quite a nuisance.

-Throughout the span of a bedbug’s nymph stage, it will shed it’s skin five times before reaching maturity.
+Throughout a bedbug’s nymph stage, it will shed its skin five times before reaching maturity.
 Before it sheds skin each time, it will require a blood meal.

-Once they are in your home, bedbugs are difficult to get rid of.
-They can come into your home from anywhere but especially used mattresses or clothing.
+Once they are in your home, bedbugs are challenging to get rid of.
+They can come into your home from anywhere but mainly used mattresses or clothing.

 Causes of Bedbugs

-Because bedbugs can come into your home through old furniture or other items, it can be difficult to know if you have them until it’s too late.
+Because bedbugs can come into your home through old furniture or other items, it can be challenging to know if you have them until it’s too late.

 Most people will discount bedbug bites if they’re affected severely right away.
-By the time it’s too late an infestation has already begun.
+But, unfortunately, by the time it’s too late, an infestation has already begun.

 Dirt does not cause bedbugs.
 It’s important to note because this has been a myth associated with these insects for years.

-Bedbugs are commonly associated with poverty but again, poverty does not cause bedbugs.
-Impoverished communities, however, may be at a higher risk for bed bug infestations for lack of resources to minimize the problem.
+Bedbugs are commonly associated with poverty, but again, deprivation does not cause bedbugs.
+Impoverished communities, however, maybe at a higher risk for bed bug infestations for lack of resources to minimize the problem.

 Bedbugs Hitchhike All Over

-If you’ve been in an area where there has been a previous or current bedbug infestation, you are likely a carrier of bed bugs.
+Suppose you’ve been in an area with a previous or current bedbug infestation.
+In that case, you are likely a carrier of bed bugs.
 They’ve got to catch a ride somehow.

-Bedbugs have been known to infest theaters and other public places because they can be carried from place to place on clothing, purses, backpacks, coats, and more.
+Bedbugs have been known to infest theatres and other public places because they can be carried from place to place on clothing, purses, backpacks, coats, and more.

 Bedbugs Hide in Clutter

-While the causes of bedbugs aren’t necessarily dirty places, they can be in messy places.
+While the causes of bedbugs aren’t necessarily dirty places, they can be in messy areas.

 Bedbugs like clutter because it gives them plenty of places to hide.
 Look for them behind baseboards, under peeling wallpaper, inside switch plates or in furniture seams.
 Once they’ve found these prime spots for hiding, they’ll begin to multiply.

-If females in the bunch are already carrying eggs, you could have an infestation on your hands in no time with too much clutter laying around.
-The more clutter there is in your home, the more hiding spaces bed bugs have.
+If females in the bunch are already carrying eggs, you could have an infestation on your hands in no time with too much clutter lying around.
+The more chaos there is in your home, the more hiding spaces bed bugs have.

 Seeking Medical Care for Bedbug Bites

-Some people may not know what is causing their skin lesions and seek medical care before they are aware of their infestation.
+Some people may not know what is causing their skin lesions and seek medical care before they know their infestation.

 Bedbug bites are round red welts that appear about a day after the bite occurs.
-Medical treatment is not usually necessary but in rare cases, allergic reactions can occur.
-In such cases, a medical health professional may be necessary to evaluate your symptoms.
+Medical treatment is not usually necessary, but in rare cases, allergic reactions can occur.
+In such cases, a medical health professional may be required to evaluate your symptoms.